DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

         Off-heap caching refers to storing the data outside the heap.
 This data is not automatically handled by GC.
 Since it's stored outside the Java heap, the data needs to be stored as an array of bytes.
 Hence, there's an additional overhead of serializing and de-serializing the data.

-2. Remote cache
+2. Distributed cache

-    A remote cache is a seperated server that uses in-memory stores.
+    A distributed cache is a seperated server that uses in-memory stores.

-    Belows are some remote caches that we can usually use to design a system.
+    Belows are some distributed caches that we can usually use to design a system.
     - Redis

     - Memcached

+    - EhCache

+    - Riak

+    - Hazelcast

 <br>